9 arresting facts about the lovely Barbara Hale

 Hale may have played a supporting role on the show, but she was instrumental in its success.
 An outstanding actress in her own right, Hale left the movie business to join the show, one of the firsts of its kind.
 She even won an Emmy during the series' nine-season run.

-Sadly, Hale passed away earlier this year at the age of 94.
-Today would have been the screen star's 95th birthday.
+Today would have been the screen star's 96th birthday.
 To celebrate, we're honoring Hale with a look back at her extraordinary life, including an unplanned career in show business and devotion to her most famous role.

 1. A newspaper predicted her marriage